Sensitive Teeth Treatment

 The inner dentin layer is composed of thousands of tiny hollow tubes that are filled with fluid.
 Tooth sensitivity is caused by the movement of the fluid within the dentin tubes which results in nerve irritation.
 When the hard outer layer of enamel is worn down or if the gums have receded, the surfaces of these tiny tubes can become exposed, resulting sharp pain.

-Gum disease – a build-up of plague or tartar can cause the gum to recede down the tooth and even destroy the bony support of the tooth.
-Pockets can form in the gums around the tooth, making the area difficult to keep clean and the problem worse.
+A build-up of plaque or tartar can cause the gum to recede down the tooth and even destroy the bony support of the tooth.
+Pockets can form in the gums around the tooth, making the area difficult to keep clean and the problem worsens

-Tooth grinding – this is a habit which involves clenching and grinding the teeth together.
-This can cause the enamel of the teeth to wear away, making the teeth sensitive.
+This is a habit which involves clenching and grinding the teeth together.
+This can cause the enamel of the teeth to be worn away, making the teeth sensitive.

-Cracked tooth or leaking defective filling – a cracked tooth is one that has become broken.
-A crack can run from the biting surface of a tooth down towards the root.
-Extreme temperatures, especially cold, will cause discomfort.
+Although a tooth may not physically be broken, a crack can run from the biting surface of a tooth down towards the root.
+Extreme temperatures, especially cold, may cause discomfort.

 407 Blackpool Road , Preston